Vikranthraosb/instaclone/readme.md

-5- in index.js, first requires passport and passport-local stratergy. wrote passport.use code in starting wrote register, login codes (remember to give correct name, method, action in the form of login and register in ejs files)
+5- in index.js, first requires passport and passport-local stratergy. wrote passport.use code in starting wrote register, login , logout code(remember to give correct name, method, action in the form of login and register in ejs files)

+6- write isLoggedin function(in index.js) for protected routes.

+7- created the multer.js file and wrote code for file storage purpose. also inside public-images, made another file "uploads".

+8